RobertTalbert/discretecs/activities/module7/bc-video-4-script.md

 Here's an example of the inputs on the left and the outputs on the right of this process in the case where we are looking at 3-element subsets of a 5-element set.

-In the second line, it shows that if we take the same set but writte i
+In the second line, it shows that if we take the same set but written in a different order, it produces the same output which is what it should do.
+That's not a collision but rather illustratingh that this mapping is a well defined function.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjMzMjY2NTQsLTUzNzk3MTMwNV19
+eyJoaXN0b3J5IjpbLTExNjkxNjMyNzMsLTUzNzk3MTMwNV19
 -->